Attestation & Payment Years

 - Pediatricians having Medicaid encounters in the 20% - 29% range during each year of the six-year EHR Incentive period will earn a total of $42,000.

 - Pediatricians are in a different situation than other EPs in the EHR Provider Incentive Payment Program.
-The EHR Incentive Payment amount for a pediatrician can change from year-to-year, thus affecting the total EHR Incentive amount received.
+The EHR Incentive Payment amount for a pediatrician can change from year-to-year, thus affecting the total EHR Incentive amount received, depending on the percentage amount to which they are attesting.
 If a pediatrician attests to a Medicaid Patient Volume of 30% or more, then that pediatrician would be eligible for the full EHR Incentive amount.
 However, if the pediatrician attests to a Medicaid Patient volume of 20% - 29%, this pediatrician would be eligible for the reduced EHR Incentive amount.
 The determination of the incentive payment for which you are eligible is subject to the information you submit.
 If you submit Medicaid Patient Volume in the 20% - 29% range when your actual Medicaid Patent Volume is actually 45% (for example), you will still only received the reduced EHR Incentive amount, as that is level to which you attested.

 - These EHR Incentive Amounts are set by statute and partial payments are not made.